ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/bid-requirement-response.rst

 When you update bid to `active`/`pending` status or PATCH bid in these statuses, the validation is triggered that checks the compliance of the responses and criteria requirements.

+Responses are necessary only for criteria that have at least one requirement in status "active".

 Error when bid doesn't have response for one of criteria:

 .. include:: ../http/criteria/requirement-response-basic-data-1.http